Deb4cker/Deb4cker/README.md

 ![Traffic Simulation](https://github.com/Deb4cker/MyReadMeAssets/blob/main/Images/simulation_op.gif)

 #### Yota-Backend ([Repo](https://github.com/Deb4cker/Yota-Backend))
 An ASP.NET Core API designed to serve a music streaming app.
-The app, [Yota](https://github.com/Deb4cker/Yota), was developed for a Mobile Development course using .NET MAUI.
+The app, [Yota](https://github.com/Deb4cker/Yota), was developed for the Mobile Development college subject using .NET MAUI.
 Due to time constraints, the API wasn't used in the final project, and we prioritized using Deezer's API for convenience.
 However, it still serves as a reference for creating a CRUD scenario with the following model:

 ![Model Diagram](https://github.com/Deb4cker/MyReadMeAssets/blob/main/Images/yota_diagram.png)